Updated October 2020

 I’ve been championing product management for 15 hears now.
 In the early days it was a real struggle.
 Hardly anyone had heard of product.
 I was often called project manager.
 If they had heard about product management, they CERTAINLY didn’t want a job in product.

-Now, in 2019, Product Management is all the rage.
+Now, Product Management is all the rage.

 Everyone wants a job as a Product Manager.